Challenging social norms and the alcohol industry

 Karen went through recovery from alcohol addiction - she talks about alcohol marketing

-What does it mean for the thousands of people in our communities who have overcome an alcohol addiction or need support for alcohol addiction?
-And how does promoting a “responsible” level of drinking relate to the fact any level of regular drinking is now known to raise the risks of seven types of cancer?
+This is a vague term for the thousands of people in our communities who are putting health at risk by drinking above guidelines, have overcome alcohol addiction or need support.
+The fact is also that any level of regular drinking is now known to raise the risks of seven types of cancer.

-Alcohol companies have been heavily criticised for using “drink responsibly” as a deliberately vague term which provides no real information about what it means.
-Many public health experts also claim this is simply a corporate social responsibility smokescreen to deflect blame for the harm of alcohol away from big corporations and onto individuals..
-Research now shows:
+Alcohol companies have been attacked for using “drink responsibly” as a deliberately vague term which provides no real information about what that means.
+It also is an implicit instruction to drink.
+Many public health experts also claim this is simply a corporate social responsibility smokescreen to deflect blame for the harm of alcohol away from big corporations and onto individuals.

-Balance has produced a briefing and we advise all partners to avoid this term – read Balance’s Drinking Responsibly briefing
+We advise partners to avoid the term “Drink responsibly” – read Balance’s Drinking Responsibly briefing

 Read this study from Johns Hopkins Bloomberg School of Public Health –Drink Responsibly’ Messages in Alcohol Ads Promote Products, Not Public Health

-There is significant to show alcohol advertising has an impact upon drinking attitudes and behaviour amongst young people.
+There is significant evidence to show alcohol advertising has an impact upon attitudes to alcohol and behaviour – especially among young people.

-Alcohol marketing encourages young people todrink earlier and once they have started, it encourages them to consume more; and it is both the content and volume of advertising and marketing that causes the damage.
+Alcohol marketing encourages young people to drink at a younger age, and once they have started it encourages them to consume more, with some alcohol brand identities fixed around sport, friendship coolness, festivals or parties.
+It is both the content and the volume of advertising and marketing that causes the damage.

 Read our Balance briefing on Young People and Alcohol Advertising